 “Stranger danger.”
 It’s short.
 It’s simple.
 It even rhymes!
 But is it really the most effective abduction prevention lesson for our children?

+Children do not understand the concept of a stranger.
 Many believe that strangers are mean, ugly people — so the nice man asking for help to find his lost puppy?
 Not a stranger.

 - Don’t say: Never talk to strangers.

 - Say: You should not approach just anyone.
 If you need help, look for a uniformed police officer, a store clerk with a nametag, or a parent with children.

 - Don’t say: Stay away from people you don’t know.